ancwrd1/cp-ikev1-proxy/README.md

 4. Connect to the newly created connection
 5. Collect the logs from the console

-*NOTE:* The VPN protocol implementation is still incomplete and the connection will eventually fail.
+**NOTE** VPN protocol proxying is incomplete and the connection will eventually fail.

 ## License